-The Researcher was launched in 2016 and so far three editions have been released.
+The Researcher was launched in 2016 and four editions have been released.
 This digital publication, created for health researchers by health researchers aims to raise awareness of research careers among nurses, midwives and allied health professionals.

 The first edition has the theme of ‘Breaking boundaries’ – a concept familiar to those who work in the field of research.
 Read The Researcher magazine, Breaking boundaries

 If you are interested in contributing to The Researcher or would like to be part of The Researcher community please let us know by contacting firstname.lastname@example.org or join the conversation at #TheResearcherMagazine

 Health Education England (HEE), NHS Research and Development North West and the National Institute for Health Research (NIHR) worked together with a team of early career researchers and award-winning writer Rob Young to produce the first three editions of the magazine which illustrates the real-life stories of what it is like to undertake a research career..

 This is a highly collaborative project with Early Career Researchers (ECRs) developing the content and forming the editing team supported by editor in chief, Rob Young.
 Drawing from a bank of stories, news and content, The Researcher will focus on communicating, in an engaging, energising and innovative way, the backstories from research and researchers.

 Editorial team member Dr David Keane, Clinical Scientist at St James’ Hospital in Leeds, explains why he got involved:

 “My interest in the magazine comes both from what I will get out of the work and from hopefully generating something that can help a whole community of early career researchers to embark on a journey and to find their way through the uncertain periods of the early stages of a research career.”